 Transplants in a field study had 55% survival after 7 years (Mottl et al. 2006).
 Zig zag goldenrod also self-sows and spreads extensively by rhizomes (Mottl et al. 2006).
-Transplanta in aanother field had 78% survival after two years, and continued high survivial in year 3.
-In addition, by year two new plants were establishing vegetatively (Altricher et al. 2020).
+Transplantas in another field had 78% survival after two years, and continued high survival in year 3.
+In addition, by year two new plants were also establishing through vegetative spread (Altricher et al. 2020).

 Experimental seed addition in a small field study resulted in establishment of zig zag goldenrod seedlings in 42-54% of plots after three years (Brudvig et al. 2011) However, of 300 seeds planted in a central Iowa demographic study, 45 germinated (15%) and 3 plants survived to year 5; 3 flowered after an average of 4 years (Mabry 2023).
 These studies suggest that introduction using transplants has a high potential for success, while introduction by seed requires further study.